spouze/GeneRation_Pouzet2025/README.md

 ### Files
 - `Launch_GeneRation.R` - The Launcher for adaptation in a single environment
-- `Launch_BurninGeneRation.R` - The Launcher for two simulations: adaptation in two successive environements
 - `GeneRation_Fun_v1.R` - Functions, heart of the program
 - Suite of R scripts for data analyses (see Folder)